Frequently Asked Questions

 Yes.
-We provide psychological testing to all ages and populations for a variety of therapeutic and educational purposes.
+When clinically appropriate and warranted, New Oakland provides psychological testing for a variety of therapeutic and educational purposes.
 In order to receive psychological testing services, you must complete an initial evaluation with a New Oakland intake coordinator.
-After this evaluation, your follow-up treatment options will be reviewed with you (i.e psychological testing).
+After this evaluation, your follow-up treatment options will be reviewed with you.

 Does New Oakland provide transportation to and from services?

 It depends.
 New Oakland provides transportation to and from FACE to FACE Program services.
 However, transportation is not available for outpatient services.
 There may be a cost for transportation services depending on your insurance.

 Yes.
 We have multiple psychiatrists on staff providing psychiatric consultations and medication management in conjunction with therapy.
 Clients seen by our psychiatrists must be in active counseling with a therapist in our office.

 Is it required that I see a therapist to receive psychiatric services?

 Yes, individuals do need to have to be seen by a therapist to be in treatment with one of our psychiatrists.
 Our psychiatrists prefer that you see a therapist at New Oakland because this allows for the most effective coordination of your treatment and care.

 Is it required that I see a psychiatrist?

 No, you do not have to be seen by a psychiatrist to be in counseling.
 Treatment is tailored to the individual needs of each client.
 Some clients may find it beneficial to utilize medication in addition to therapy, while others may prefer therapy with their counselor.

 All therapists at New Oakland Family Centers must have a Master’s degree in their field.
 All therapists at New Oakland are licensed within their disciplines.